wellrestedphp/wellrested/README.md

 $router->respond();
 ```

-Notice that when you build routes through JSON, you can provide a `handlerNamespace` to be affixed to the front of every `handler`.
+Notice that when you build routes through JSON, you can provide a `handlerNamespace` to be affixed to the front of every handler.

 ### Handlers

-Any class that implements `HandlerInterface` may be the handler for a route.
-This could be a class that builds the actual response, or it could another `Router`.
+Any class that implements [`HandlerInterface`](src/pjdietz/WellRESTed/Interface/HandlerInterface.php) may be the handler for a route.
+This could be a class that builds the actual response, or it could another [`Router`](src/pjdietz/WellRESTed/Router.php).

-For most cases, you'll want to use a subclass of the `Handler` class, which provides methods for responding based on HTTP method.
-When you create your Handler subclass, you will implement a method for each HTTP verb you would like the endpoint to support.
+For most cases, you'll want to use a subclass of the [`Handler`](src/pjdietz/WellRESTed/Handler.php) class, which provides methods for responding based on HTTP method.
+When you create your [`Handler`](src/pjdietz/WellRESTed/Handler.php) subclass, you will implement a method for each HTTP verb you would like the endpoint to support.
 For example, if `/cats/` should support `GET`, you would override the `get()` method.
 For `POST`, `post()`, etc.

-If your endpoint should reject particular verbs, no worries.
-The Handler base class defines the default verb-handling methods to respond with a **405 Method Not Allowed** status.

 Here's a simple Handler that allows `GET` and `POST`.